Italy-Campania Flag

 No need for the Beretta, just a riotous round of applause and some rather civilised merging in turn.
 Naples?
 Worse behaviour has been seen in the queues at the checkouts in our local Tesco™s.

-[1] Some phrasebook fun with the barista earned a laugh...
+There was some phrasebook fun with the barista, by the way, that earned a laugh...
 'Cappuccini a quest'ora per l'inglese eh?'

 In the time-honoured tradition of toffs at the top, Vomero is, after Chiaia, Naples' second swankiest area.
 All your high street chains confirm that and it bears no resemblance to the anarchy going on downstairs.